sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 Reference the D9 Charter alignment section on Open Markets.
 Further, existing solutions limit interoperability by only being able to support interoperability implemented and designed by the vendors.
 Further, through the leveraging of proprietary solutions and standards interoperability may be limited by, or require, proprietary standards to be used, which is at odds with the Digital Standard on using Open standards and solutions, whose message is reiterated in all documents referenced in this strategy.

-### Solution
+## Solution

 An agile approach to obtaining software.

-Taking an agile approach to software acquisition allows us to redefine the build versus buy dichotomy, better align to direction from TBS and industry best practice, modernize our software procurement process, reduce risk, and deliver high quality digital services to Canadians in less time.
+Taking an agile approach to obtaining software allows us to redefine the build versus buy dichotomy, better align to direction from TBS and industry best practice, modernize our software procurement process, reduce risk, and deliver high quality digital services to Canadians in less time.
 In order to promote the shift towards an agile approach to IT service delivery and procurement, this Build versus Buy Strategy will focus on putting a focus on shrinking large and long term purchases related to critical systems required to deliver on our important mandate.
 Further, it promotes the reuse of existing solutions, whereby the government can improve existing solutions to meet its needs.
 Through this approach, both build and buy decisions will be reduced.
 For the exception cases, which will be bought, fall under a specified subset of common, non-mission critical, internal processes.

 In summary, the approach outlined in the subsequent section is intended to result in the following: